requarks/docs-legacy/wiki/install/configuration.md

 <!-- TITLE: Configuration File -->
 <!-- SUBTITLE: List of all configuration settings -->

 The configuration file is automatically generated for you during the Configuration Wizard.
-You may change settings or additional options to shown during the wizard.
+You may however change settings or additional options not shown during the wizard, based on the list below.

 The configuration file is located at the root, named `config.yml`. **Note that any changes will not be applied until Wiki.js is restarted**.
 # General Site Settings